tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 One even more deadly.

-Because to know her is to know that we haven’t the slightest clue what goes on in the corners of our perceived existence.
-It’s there, in the dark depths of the mind, where she grows like a wild weed.
+Because to know her is to know that we haven’t the slightest clue what goes on in the corners of the world.
+It’s there, in the dark side of the mind, where she grows like a wild weed.

 And she’s not alone.
 It won’t be long now before everything changes forever.